mowagdy1/superchat-backend-challenge/README.md

 # superchat-backend-challenge project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Kotlin, Quarkus, H2, & Hibernate.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Running the application in dev mode

-You can run your application in dev mode that enables live coding using:
+You can run the application in dev mode using:
 ```shell script
 ./mvnw compile quarkus:dev
 ```

-> **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.

 ## Packaging and running the application